Sunlitspace542/SM64-Missing-Stars-src/README.md

-#Video Plugins
+## Video Plugins

 There might be some minor graphical glitches depending on the plugin you are using.

 Jabo's Direct 3.D 1.6 (do not use version 1.5.2) and glN64 should give you the best video output.
-A more detailed plugin report may be uploaded to my site futurely.
+A more detailed plugin report may be uploaded to my site in the future.

-#About the camera
+## About the camera

 Mario 64 uses a set of hardcoded camera positions for each level and I couldn't get rid of it (so far) in this hack.
 Some jumps will require more camera work (the c-buttons) than the original game, and some angles aren't easily acessible.

-#FAQ:
+## FAQ:

 Q: PJ64 says the game is trying to read from unmapped space.
 A: Read again the part about enabling extended memory.